ashokkrish/spatialEpisim/README.md

 ## Credits

-This R [Shiny](https://shiny.rstudio.com/) app would not have been possible without the help from [Gursimran Dhaliwal](https://github.com/dhaliwalgurs), [Crystal Wai](https://github.com/cwai097), [Jake Doody](https://github.com/jdoody1), and [Timothy Pulfer](https://github.com/TimPulfer).
+This interactive R [Shiny](https://shiny.rstudio.com/) app would not have been possible without the help from my team of research assistants [Gursimran Dhaliwal](https://github.com/dhaliwalgurs), [Crystal Wai](https://github.com/cwai097), [Jake Doody](https://github.com/jdoody1), and [Timothy Pulfer](https://github.com/TimPulfer).
 I thank them for their time and hardwork.
+We acknowledge valueble inputs from Dr. Bedrich Sousedik and Dr. Loren Cobb.

 ## References

 ## Feedback

+The app is maintained by Dr. Ashok Krishnamurthy.
+We welcome questions, insights, and feedback.

 Contact: [Ashok Krishnamurthy, Ph.D.](mailto:akrishnamurthy@mtroyal.ca)
 Website: <https://bit.ly/2YKrXjX>

 -----

-This interactive R Shiny app is maintained by Dr. Ashok Krishnamurthy and his team of research assistants.
-We welcome questions, insights, and feedback.